• Skip to primary navigation

 Once you taste it, you’ll dream about this celebratory punch.
 This is my go-to cocktail when I want an easy, sparkling drink that feels extra festive.

-*I did not create this recipe.
+*I did not create this easy Champagne Punch recipe.
 Years ago, before blogs and Pinterest, when you found a recipe you liked, you wrote it down and emailed it to all your friends and family.
 The source for this recipe is long gone.
 If you know the source, please share!
 I like to credit when credit is due!

 Serving champagne instantly makes everything feel a little bit fancier.